danielpmadden/ai-osi-stack/README.md

 Earlier versions remain in `/versions/` and on Zenodo for historical comparison only.

 ## Normative Language Notice
 This specification uses normative language consistent with ISO/IEC 42010 and NIST conventions.
 "SHALL" denotes mandatory requirements, "SHOULD" denotes strong recommendations, and "MAY" denotes optional practices.
 Interpretations of this document must preserve authorial intent — fidelity to layered accountability, epistemic integrity, and human dignity as design constraints.

+## Note on Minor Inconsistencies
+This canonical edition retains a few minor typographic and cross-reference inconsistencies that appeared during the final LaTeX build.
+They do not affect the technical accuracy or normative intent of the specification and are preserved intentionally as evidence of human authorship and iterative development.
+Subsequent releases will maintain this practice of transparent revision to document the Stack’s evolution in real time.

 ## Header & License
 Copyright © 2025 Daniel P. Madden